kimusan/tussh/README.md

 - Lists only explicit aliases (wildcards still affect merged options)
 - Seamless connect flow: the app stays running, suspends the TUI while SSH/Mosh runs in your terminal, and resumes the UI after you disconnect
-- Theme persistence: pick a theme via Ctrl-P palette; tussh saves and restores it
+- Theme persistence: pick a theme via Ctrl-P palette; TuSSH saves and restores it
 - Add/Edit/Delete host blocks (writes only to primary config)
 - Options modal for global extra ssh args and a custom config path
 - Choose client: SSH or Mosh (extra SSH args passed to mosh via `--ssh`)